HelgeCPH/cph-code-infra/README.md

 # We are Done!

 That is it!
 After creating and running the above four build jobs you should have the web application up and running on your remote machine.
-Try to navigate to http://<your_ip>:8080/choir-frontend/ChoirManager and you should be served the following webpage.
+Try to point your browser to http://<your_ip>:8080/choir-frontend/ChoirManager and you should be served the following webpage.

 ![CI Setup](docs/images/result.png)